10 Bodyweight Push Exercises for Upper Body Power

 Should I do push-ups every day?

 Daily push-ups are possible at moderate volumes due to the low recovery cost of bodyweight pressing.
 However, the ACSM recommends 48 hours between vigorous resistance sessions targeting the same muscles.
-Training push exercises 3-4 times per week with progressive difficulty produces better long-term results than daily high-volume training at a fixed difficulty.
+Training push exercises 3-4 times per week with progressive difficulty produces better.